seladb/PcapPlusPlus/README.md

 PcapPlusPlus consists of 3 libraries:

 1. __Packet++__ - a library for parsing, creating and editing network packets
-2. __Pcap++__ - a library for intercepting and sending packets, providing network and NIC info, stats, etc. It is actually a C++ wrapper for packet capturing engines such as libpcap, WinPcap, DPDK and PF_RING
+2. __Pcap++__ - a library for intercepting and sending packets, providing network and NIC info, stats, etc. It is actually a C++ wrapper for packet capturing engines such as libpcap, WinPcap, Npcap, DPDK and PF_RING
 3. __Common++__ - a library with some common code utilities used by both Packet++ and Pcap++

 You can find an extensive API documentation in the [API documentation section](https://pcapplusplus.github.io/api-docs/) in PcapPlusPlus web-site.